fabiangreffrath/crispy-doom/README.md

 ## News

-### October 5, 2020

-Marshmallow Doom version 0.79 has been released!
-This is the first official release compiled with MinGW.

-Download and see the changelog at http://www.marshmallowdoom.com.

 ### May 5, 2020

 We now have about 98% of the project re-implemented in this new project.
 Only a few features have been omitted as they were previously very poorly implemented into the Doom code.
 These features that were skipped are: